-- How much Nitrogen (Protein) you have: Necessary for repair of tissue and cells, protein is vital for muscle growth and immune function.
+- How much Nitrogen (Protein) you have: Necessary for the repair of tissue and cells, protein is vital for muscle growth and immune function.

 - Identify Muscular imbalances: Required to avoid potential injury and give you an indication of areas that need improvement with training protocols.

-- Total Water & Fluid Retention: Hormonal imbalances, medications, sodium intake, high carbohydrate intake etc.
+- Total Water & Fluid Retention: Hormonal imbalances, medications, sodium intake, high carbohydrate intake, etc.

-The reason that the Evolt 360 body composition scanner has become the preferred way to track progress is that you can actually measure the amount of pounds (or kilos) of body fat lost rather than just weight on a scale.
+The reason that the Evolt 360 body composition scanner has become the preferred way to track progress is that you can actually measure the number of pounds (or kilos) of body fat lost rather than just weight on a scale.